niveditha8927/Predicting-Personality-Traits/README.md

 # Predicting-Personality-Traits
 Predicting Personality Traits using ChaLearn First impressions Dataset using Facial Features and Gaze Features as the modalities
-For detailed know how about the steps to execute the code, please refer the How-To document For a detailed report on the work, contact one of the authors by email Author 1: Raghavendra Karthik Kottilgel - kraghavendrakarthik@gmail.com Author 2: Niveditha Vasudevan - niveditha.archana@gmail.com
+For detailed know how about the steps to execute the code, please refer the How-To document For a detailed report on the work, contact one of the authors by email <br>
+Author 1: Raghavendra Karthik Kottilgel - kraghavendrakarthik@gmail.com <br>
+Author 2: Niveditha Vasudevan - niveditha.archana@gmail.com
 # Acknowledgments
 <body> <a> Reference Paper </a> <a href="https://ieeexplore.ieee.org/document/8066355">  -  Paper </body> <br>